Reviewing Diginex (EQOS) and Its Peers

 |2.17

-As a group, “Holding & other investment offices” companies have a potential upside of 11.45%.
-Given Diginex’s competitors higher possible upside, analysts clearly believe Diginex has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 9.45%.
+Given Diginex’s competitors higher probable upside, analysts plainly believe Diginex has less favorable growth aspects than its competitors.

 Summary